Trudeau fields questions at town hall meeting in St-Hyacinthe, Que.

 He admitted that the way the situation had been handled had been “a mistake,” and said the process of reconciliation remains a bumpy one.

-“We’re doing our best but we still make mistakes, and it wasn’t an ideal or positive situation at Wet’suwet’en,” he said.
+“We’re doing our best but we still make mistakes, and it wasn’t an ideal or positive situation at Wet’suwet’en,” he told the Indigenous woman who asked the question, as a man unfurled an anti-pipeline poster behind her.

-The evening event is the latest in a series of question and answer-style public meetings being held across the country.
+The evening event was the fourth in a series of question and answer-style public meetings being held across the country.

 Trudeau has faced tough questions on subjects ranging from pipelines to relations with Indigenous people during earlier town hall meetings in British Columbia, Saskatchewan and Ontario.